 Bernstein Brothers Memorial Scholarship.
-Made possible by the friends and family of Billy and Tony Bernstein, this scholarship is awarded to an incoming freshman or sophomore attending EAC pursuing a degree in one of the natural sciences or a degree from the ITE Division.
-Recipient must be a full-time student with a prior 3.0 GPA.
+Made possible by the friends and family of Billy and Tony Bernstein, this scholarship is awarded to a single parent who is attending school while raising a family.
+Recipient must be a full-time student with a prior 3.0 GPA .